How to Stop Lock Bumping

 Ways to protect your home and family from lock bumping range from inexpensive to very expensive.
 Several recommendations are:

 - Are your locks already bump protected?
-Check your deadbolts for the markings in the photo below.
-If you have them, your locks can’t be bumped.
+Check your deadbolts for the markings in the photo.
+If you have them, you’re protected.

 - Take your door locks to a locksmith shop.
 Locksmiths can install special pins that make it much more difficult, though not impossible, to bump a lock.
 This is an affordable way to protect your home from lock bumping.
 If taking your locks to a shop is not possible, the locksmith can come to your home for an additional service charge.